gnolang/gno/docs/how-to-guides/effective-gno.md

 focused `p/` small libraries.
 This approach can lead to more reliable, efficient, and trustworthy Gno contracts.

-##  When Gno Takes Go Practices to the Next Level
+##  When Gno takes Go practices to the next level

 ### Documentation is for users